gonzalofq1/446-final/README.md

 To change the ratio of the timestep size to grad spacing $\alpha = dt/dx$, the variable `alpha` can be changed.

 To monitor the simulation time, the instance variable `t` can be accessed and compared against desired values.
+Or more simply, the variable `T` in `SchrodingerPDE.ipynb` can be used to set the final time.

 To change the initial conditions, the definition of `IC` can be changed.

 Changing the boundary conditions is a little less straightforward.
-To use different boundary conditions, go to `equations.py` and create a copy of the `SchrodingerBCNonLinear` and change the function `BC` in the `Advection` sub-class to fit your needs.
+To use different boundary conditions, go to `equations.py` and create a copy of the `SchrodingerBCNonLinear` and change the function `BC` in the `Reaction` sub-class to fit your needs.
 An example of this can be seen in the class `SchrodingerBCLinearSlit`.
+However, it must be noted that any boundary conditions will be set in addition to particle-in-box condition which is set implictly in the diffusion timestepper.